A short history of Byzantium

 Paschal decided that if he was destined for Sainthood, the right should also be extended to his Mother.
 Theodora was still alive when the mosaic was created and so, the blue blockhead.

 It was thought to have been brought back to Rome from Constantinople by Giovanni Colonna, the titular cardinal of Santa Prassede, in 1223.

 The authenticity of the flogging column has been disputed by historians (and almost everyone else).

 It’s not just that the quality and craftsmanship of the pillar seems out of place with the Biblical explanation, but the porphyry Flagellation column (to the right) in the Holy Church of the Sepulchre in Jerusalem seems more convincing.

 Religious forgeries and fakes were a big market from the 12th-16th centuries.
 In those days you just had to rely on faith and the fact that if you didn’t buy it someone else would.

 By the way, in 1223, Constantinople was picked clean by the Knights of the 4th Crusade of 1204.
 After the Latin forces split up the loot, they started selling anything they could find.
 A good story added more value to the object.
 Giovanni Colonna bought the Flagellation Column back from Constantinople 19 years after the siege.

-The original 5th century Church of Santa Maria in Domnica alla Navicella was built over part of the ancient army complex that once housed the Roman 5th Cohort of Vigilies, the fire fighting brigade.
+The Church of Santa Maria Domnica alla Navicella (5th century) was built over part of the ancient army complex that once housed the Roman 5th Cohort of Vigilies, the fire fighting brigade.